dcaffer07/Drag-Racer/README.md

 #### Reflection
 > All in all the construction and printing itself was relatively easy despite a few hiccups, however after going through it, here are a few takeaways from my experience creating this...
->- When possible, always try to use acrylic and laser cut.
-We had originally planned to 3D print the entire thing, however that would have cost almost 10 times the amount of, which was especially helpful considering the fact that we had to reprint.
+>- Prevent the use of unnesary material... try to be mindfull of what is being used, especially when working with 3D material.
+We were initially planning on a completely 3D printed object, howver that would not have been costly and efficent.
->- Friction fit is an extremely efficient and easy way to attach things such as a box together.
+>- But batterie packs facing outside the object for easy access to batterry switches.
 >- Always leave yourself more room than anticipated.
-This came up as we had originally not left ourselves enough space to make the actual Jack attach to the base, however we were able to fix this through extruding the walls 3mm's up and then reprinting.
+The wheels fit in the CAD design but not in real life which was frustrating.
->- Mentaly walk through the design and the CONSTRUCTION OF THE OTHER PIECES TO THE BOX!
-I say this because we had trouble attaching the different aspects because they seemed to fit on OnShape; however when doing it by hand it was much more difficult, so just double check.
+>- Attatch accordingly and in order and make sure that you  have a full understanding of what needs to happen... we did not largely consider the button which is very important.
->All in all it was a fun build and I am super happy with the way it came out.
+>All in all it was a fun build and I am pretty super happy with the way it came out.
 ___
 ## Wiring Diagram (fritzing (Links to an external site.), tinkercad: circuits, or hand drawings)
 ## Arduino code - Must include comments

 ## Final Design/Product
 ## Reflection - Include an in-depth discussion of problems, errors, miscalculations, and missteps and how you overcame them